Khedr05/MobileControlledHome/README.md

 ### Peripherals used:

  1. DIO: Used for controlling GPIO pins.
- 2. Timer0: used in PWM mode to create siren sound from buzzer
+ 2. Timer0: used in PWM mode to create a siren sound from the buzzer
  3. Timer1: Used in PWM mode to control the servo motor
  4. Timer2: Used in normal mode for generating delays in the system
  5. TWI (I2C): Used for interfacing with the EEPROM
- 6. UART: Used for interfacing with the bluetooth module
+ 6. UART: Used for interfacing with the Bluetooth module

 ### Files:
 - #### Application Layer:
 	1. Master_User: Provides the master user interface
 	2. Normal_User: Provides the master user interface
-	3. Password_Check: Contains functions responsible for password checking mechanisms
+	3. Password_Check: Contains functions responsible for password-checking mechanisms
-	4. String_Functions: Contains functions that helps in dealing with strings
+	4. String_Functions: Contains functions that help in dealing with strings
-	5. User_Management: Contains functions that manages all the users in the system.
+	5. User_Management: Contains functions that manage all the users in the system.
  - #### Hardware Abstraction Layer:
-	 1. Bluetooth_Module: Driver for HC-05 bluetooth module and is used for interfacing with mobile phone
+	 1. Bluetooth_Module: Driver for HC-05 Bluetooth module and is used for interfacing with mobile phone
 	 2. EEPROM: Driver for ST24C08 EEPROM and is used to read and write data from and to the EEPROM
 	 3. SERVO: Driver used to control the servo motor
-	 4. SIREN: Driver used to make siren sound from the buzzer
+	 4. SIREN: Driver used to make a siren sound from the buzzer
  - #### Hardware Abstraction Layer:
 	 1. DIO: Driver used to control the GPIO pins
 	 2. GIE: Driver used to control the global interrupt enable for the MCU